📍 Pusseala, Meemure, Sri Lanka📞 077 174 8227f𝕏

 Daily Gilanpasa Pūjāva

 As dusk settles over the forest, the community gathers for the evening gilanpasa pūjā — the offering of allowable drinks and devotion to the Triple Gem.
-It is a quiet, reflective close to the day, open to all who wish to take part.

 • Evening offering in the shrine hall